-Structuralism is the theoretical point of view (especially in humanities) which emphasises that the entities considered are parts of a system and that their very meaning and identity is defined according to its relation to the rest of the system.
-If one part of the system changes in time all other parts change as well.
-The system has features which are not just the added features of its constituents.
-The structuralism is devised as an influential direction in science in 20th century with Ferdinand de Saussure (and later Roman Jakobson) in linguistics, Claude Lévi-Strauss in anthropology and so on.
+In philosophy, structuralism is the point of view which emphasises that the entities considered are parts of a system and that their very meaning and identity is defined according to its relation to the rest of the system.
+For instance, if one part of the system changes in time, all other parts change as well.
+The system has features which are not just the composition of features of its constituent parts.

-To some extent Bourbaki’s emphasis on mathematics as the science of abstract structures has earlier also taken a similar point of view where structures are important only up to isomorphism and the emphasis is on relations (including) functions which are part of the “structure”.
+This is essentially Bourbaki’s emphasis on mathematics as the science of abstract structures, where structures are important only up to isomorphism and the emphasis is on relations (including) functions which are part of the “structure” (e.g. Kantor 11).